How to build 3D printed Dremel CNC?

 Where to start?

-I would highly recommend watching all videos about Dremel CNC that I made on my YouTube channel (there is quite a lot f them).
-That will give you a better understanding of what this machine is capable of, what you will need and how you can use it.
+I would highly recommend watching all the videos about Dremel CNC that I made on my YouTube channel (there are quite a lot of them).
+That will give you a better understanding of what this machine is capable of, what you will need, and how you can use it.

 You also definitely should read the Instructable that I made about this CNC machine.
 It’s super detailed and from what I heard extremely helpful!
 There is a lot to read, but maybe you will find some answers to your questions.
 Here is a link: